Luigi-Crisci/Toy-Compiler/README.md

-# Toy language Parser
+# Toy language Compiler

 A simple Parser for the Toy language, made with Java CUP and JFlex.
-This implementation results in the creation of the *Abstract Syntax Tree* of the Toy language.
+This implementation results in the creation of an executable file given a compliant toy file.

 ## Build